ashkun1998/Data-Analytics-and-Visualization-Project/README.md

 # Data-Analytics-and-Visualization-Project
-A Machine Learning project on Mushroom Classification
+A Data Analytics project on Mushroom Classification

 Link to the dataset https://www.kaggle.com/uciml/mushroom-classification